alexliesenfeld/health/README.md

 of quickly checkable dependencies *and enabled caching*.
 This approach, however, will likely be problematic for more involved applications that either have many dependencies and/or some relatively slow check functions.

-Rather than executing a health check function on every request that is received over the health endpoint, periodic checks execute the check function on a fixed schedule.
+Rather than executing a health check function on every HTTP request, periodic checks execute the check function on a fixed schedule.
 With this approach, the health status is always read from a local cache.
-It allows responding to HTTP requests instantly without waiting for the check function to complete.
+This allows responding to HTTP requests instantly without waiting for the check function to complete.

 Periodic checks can be configured using the `WithPeriodicCheck` configuration option (see example above).